 - Short-listed candidates will be invited to the School for trials and aptitude tests.

 - Candidates must fulfil the academic requirements for entry and have a satisfactory report from their school.

 Award holders must be prepared to play a full and active part in sport within the School and offer a strong and positive example of sporting commitment to their peers.

-Application forms may be obtained from the Admissions Registrar, 01600 710433
+Application forms for Music and Sports Awards may be obtained from the Admissions Registrar, 01600 710433